This statement applies was last updated on 24th February 2022.

-The Ministry is fully committed to making its online services accessible to all.
+The Office is fully committed to making its online services accessible to all.
 We are dedicated to continuously improving accessibility of our services.
 This is being done by adopting best practices as communicated by stakeholders, such as FITA and other users.

 We are not aware of specific inaccessible content or accessibility issues on our websites.
 Nonetheless, should you identify such content, we kindly ask you to let us know via the contact details provided below.
 Should such an instance arise our aim is to investigate the issue with a view to identify the accessibility issue and bring the affected area into compliance.